Table Of Content

 Blue Cat's MB-7 Mixer is called a multi-band processor, because it splits the incoming signal into several frequency bands before processing them separately:

-The separation between bands is realized with crossover filters which let you control the separation between bands (the higher the slope of the filter, the sharper the separation):
+The split between bands is realized with crossover filters which let you control the separation (the higher the slope of the filter, the sharper the separation):

-The slope of the crossovers can be set up to 96 dB/Octave.
-You should however be aware that such sharp separation may cause artefacts (such as ringing frequencies), so you might want to keep the crossovers below 60 dB/Oct in most usual cases.
+The slope of the crossovers can be set up to 192 dB/Octave.
+You should however be aware that such sharp separation may cause artefacts (such as ringing frequencies), so you might want to keep the crossovers below 60 dB/Oct in most cases.

 Band Mixing Controls

-The mono version also provides a gain control that affects the volume of the band, as well as a bypass option that lets the signal unchanged, which is particularly convenient for A/B comparisons.
+The mono version also provides a gain control that affects the volume of the band, as well as a bypass option that lets the signal unchanged, which is particularly convenient for A/B comparisons: all processing performed on this band is bypassed.

 The stereo version has two additional parameters to control the stereo width and placement of the chosen band: